Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Implementation of FEX

 \section{An Implementation of FEX}

-After the introduction of the abstract methodology of FEX in Sec.~\ref{sec:abstractframework}, numerical implementation of FEX is proposed here for various PDEs.
-First, binary trees are applied to construct finite expressions in Sec.~\ref{sec:elementary}.
-Tree node values from an operator set together with trainable parameters determine an expression.
-Next, our CO~\eqref{eqn:co} is formulated in terms of the parameter and operator selection to seek the expression that approximates a PDE solution in Sec.~\ref{sec:farmework}.
-To resolve this CO, a searching loop is proposed to search for good operators such that the expression with this operator selection will potentially recover the true solution.
-While many advanced CO techniques are readily applied to our searching loop, as proof of concept, RL is proposed to select operators.
+Following the introduction of the abstract FEX methodology in Section \ref{sec:abstractframework}, this section proposes a numerical implementation.
+First, binary trees are applied to construct finite expressions in Section \ref{sec:elementary}.
+Next, our CO problem \eqref{eqn:co} is formulated in terms of parameter and operator selection to find expressions that approximate PDE solutions in Section \ref{sec:farmework}.
+To resolve this CO, we propose implementing a search loop to identify effective operators that have the potential to recover the true solution when selected for expression.
+In Appendix~\ref{appendix:code}, we provide pseudo-code for the FEX algorithm, which employs expanding trees to search for a solution.
+For the reader's convenience, we have summarized the key notations used in this section in Table~\ref{tab:notation}.

-RL enables an intelligent agent to map environmental observations to actions that maximize a reward~\cite{sutton2018reinforcement}.
-In our searching loop, a controller that works as an agent draws the proposal of operator selection.
-The functional $\mathcal{L}$ associated with the PDE solution acts as the environment to give the reward signal and evaluates the operator sequence to generate a reward.
-This reward guides the controller to draw a better proposal.
-As we shall see later in Sec.~\ref{sec:numericalexp}, RL-based FEX effectively obtains solutions with high accuracy.
-For the reader's convenience, we summarize the key notations used in this section in Table~\ref{tab:notation}.
+\subsection{Finite Expressions with Binary Trees}

-\subsection{Finite expressions with binary trees}
+A finite expression can be represented as a binary tree $\mathcal{T}$, as depicted in Figure~\ref{fig:trees}.
+Each node in the tree is assigned a value from a set of operators, and all these node values collectively form an operator sequence $\Be$, following a predefined order to traverse the tree (e.g., inorder traversal).